Buy, Kostroma Oblast: History

 One exception was the distillery, the predecessor of the current chemical plant.
 Almost the only factory in town, the distillery employed forty workers producing 600,000 liters of vodka annually.
 The soft bog water allowed the plant to produce a high-quality product which was sold even in provincial capitals.

 Buy was granted town status in 1778, during the reign of Catherine the Great.

 In 1905, a branch of the Saint Petersburg-Vyatka Railway (completed in 1908) reached Buy.
 At the same time, the railroad running north from Yaroslavl through Danilov arrived, so that Buy became a railroad junction town.
 The new Buy railway station was located 682 verst from Saint Petersburg and 576 verst from Moscow.

 In 1914-1915 the Russians built a large POW camp for captured Austrian, Hungarian, and German prisoners of war.
 It was located 3 verst south of Buy in Korega at the west bank of Kostroma River.
 After the Peace Treaty of Brest-Litowsk was signed on March 3, 1918 under the terms of Peace Treaty all prisoners of war were released.
 The camp was left empty.

 After the end of the Finnish Civil War in 1918, many Finnish Reds who escaped into Soviet Russia were relocated to the Buy camp as their first place to create a Communist society.
 In May 1918 there were 3,268 Finns in Buy.
 Most of them relocated soon after, so that in July only about 500 remained.
 Few stayed in Buy, and some that did were deported during the Great Purge two decades later.

 Administrative and municipal status

 Within the framework of administrative divisions, Buy serves as the administrative center of Buysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of oblast significance of Buy—an administrative unit with a status equal to that of the districts.
 As a municipal division, the town of oblast significance of Buy is incorporated as Buy Urban Okrug.

+Geography

 Climate

 Buy has a cold humid continental climate that is just above subarctic, courtesy of May being just above 10 C.